U.S. News Rankings

 |School type||public, coed college|

 When applying to University of Virginia, it's important to note the application deadline is January 1, and the early action deadline is November 1.
 Scores for either the ACT or SAT test are due January 1.
 The application fee at University of Virginia is $70.
-It is most selective, with an acceptance rate of 33.3 percent.
+It is most selective, with an acceptance rate of 29.6 percent and an early acceptance rate of 29.3 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.